 The DSSP employs the Moodle Learning Management System (LMS), which is an open source system widely used throughout the world for academic and non-academic education.
 It will be installed in the IDEA’s own servers and be accessible through the technological infrastructure financed by the DAAD.

 n order to include the participants from other seats of the IDEA (outside Bogotá), we will also implement virtual classes.
 Thanks to videoconferences, external participants will be able to listen and also discuss live with researchers and students at the IDEA in Bogotá.

 The common way to publish research findings is the publication in scientific journals.
 In several publications, interpretations based on primary data are presented, which were generated, processed and analyzed by the authors.
 However, these gross data are normally not published or accessible for other researchers.

-In the DSSP we will publish the data generated during the program to facilitate its reuse, for example, by the following semesters.
-A data policy dedicated to the program will regulate the sharing of data by taking into account the national legislation as well as the regulations of the National University of Colombia on intellectual property and data privacy protection.
+In the DSSP we will publish the data generated during the program to facilitate its reuse, for example, by future students.
+A data policy dedicated to the program will regulate the data sharing by taking into account the national legislation as well as the regulations of the UN on intellectual property and data privacy protection.